nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 1. Count the number of recipients in the email's metadata.
 1. Emit a Morpheus `MessageMeta` object that will contain the record content along with the augmented metadata.

 For this stage, the code will be similar to the previous example with a few notable changes.
-We will be working with the `MessageMeta` class.
+We will be working with the {py:class}`~morpheus.messages.MessageMeta` class.
 This is a Morpheus message containing a [cuDF](https://docs.rapids.ai/api/cudf/stable/) [DataFrame](https://docs.rapids.ai/api/cudf/stable/user_guide/api_docs/dataframe/).
 Since we will expect our new stage to operate on `MessageMeta` types, our new `accepted_types` method is defined as:

 ```python
 def accepted_types(self) -> tuple: